A Common Disease with Suboptimal Therapy.

 Aldehydes are thought to mediate part of the allergic response as well as ocular redness.
 By trapping aldehydes, ADX-102 represents a new therapeutic approach for the treatment of allergic conjunctivitis.
 In an animal model of ocular inflammation, ADX-102 was effective in diminishing ocular redness, and the effect of ADX-102 was equivalent to that observed with corticosteroids.
 In addition, ADX-102 has shown potent effects in the reduction of swelling in a skin model of allergy.
 Finally, ADX-102 leads to a down-regulation of key cytokines (protein mediators) of the allergic response.

-In the first quarter of 2016, we announced positive data from our Phase IIa clinical trial of ADX-102 ophthalmic solution in patients with allergic conjunctivitis.
+We announced positive data from our Phase 2a and 2b clinical trial of ADX-102 ophthalmic solution in patients with allergic conjunctivitis.
 Relative to baseline, the data indicated that ADX-102 clinically improved ocular itching and tearing scores after acute administration and after 14 days of dosing.